irecsys/DeepCARSKit/README.md

 This script will run the NeuCMFi model on the DePaulMovie dataset.

+### Data Sets & Preparation
+A list of available data sets for research on context-aware recommender systems can be found [here](https://github.com/irecsys/CARSKit/tree/master/context-aware_data_sets).
+We provide two data sets (i.e., DePaulMovie and TripAdvisor) in the library.
+You can refer to its data format, such as depaulmovie.inter.

+More specifically, you need to prepare a data set looks like this: (use 'float' and 'token' to indicate numerical and nominal variables)

++ user_id:token
++ item_id:token
++ rating:float
++ context variable 1:token
++ context variable 2:token
++ context variable N:token
++ contexts:token => a concatenation of context conditions
++ uc_id:token => a concatenation of user_id and contexts

 ### Hyperparameter tuning
 You can tune up the parameters from the configuration file, config.yaml

+A user guide with more and more details is on the way...

 ## Major Releases